TheEagIe/S-S-S-Offsetter/README.md

 A spriteSourceSize offsetter program for .json files made with TexturePacker.
 This code may be used for games like Speedrunners

 # How to Use:
-Name the json file you wish to change to "original"
+Name the json file you wish to change to "original.json"

 The first prompt will ask for an x-offset.
 This offset will move your sprite across the x-axis, negative = left, positive = right.